Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

-We generalize this mechanism to all variables in the environment, and equip it with a few more bells and whistles.
+We generalize this mechanism to all variables in the environment, and equip it with a few more bells and whistles (not depicted in \fref{algo}).
 First, any usage of \li{abcd} that is not pointer arithmetic (e.g., \li{f(abcd)}) is taken to indicate that C variables \li{a}, \li{b}, \li{c}, and \li{d} are no longer useful and that the user intends to perform a fresh set of pointer arithmetic computations.
-(This happens frequently as a function may be composed of several steps, some expressed through macros.
-For instance, in our elliptic curve case study, it is common to have a function be a series of calls to \li{ADD} and \li{MUL}, each of which expands to operations that need their own split tree.)
 This allows the programmer to insert, in the source code, calls to, e.g., \mintinline{c}{(void)abcd} to provide a hint that the split tree of \li{abcd} needs to be reset, and that the corresponding Rust variables can go out of scope (i.e., their lifetimes can end).
 Such calls are optimized away by the compiler, and therefore do not have any impact at runtime.
 We leveraged this mechanism in numerous places in our \haclstar case study (Section~\ref{sec:hacl}).
-Second, we generalize the form of offsets to accept a more general language of expressions, which we now describe below.
+For instance, in elliptic curve implementations, it is common to have a function be a series of calls to \li{ADD} and \li{MUL} macros, each of which expands to operations that need their own split trees.
+Second, we generalize the form of offsets to accept a more general language of expressions, described below.

-\paragraph{Symbolic Solver.}
+\paragraph{Symbolic Solver}

-The split trees we presented above operate over constant offsets for pointer arithmetic -- this allows implementing a trivial order, which in turn allows us to maintain the binary search tree structure.
-In our study of real-world examples, we commonly encountered more complex offset expressions, for instance \li{n} and \li{n + 8} where \li{n} might be a parameter of the current function, whose value is therefore not statically known.
+The split trees we presented above operate over constant offsets -- this allows implementing a trivial order, which is required for the binary search tree structure.
+In real-world examples, we commonly encountered more complex offset expressions, for instance \li{n} and \li{n + 8} where \li{n} might be a parameter of the current function, whose value is therefore not statically known.

 To address this issue, our implementation relies on a simple, deterministic symbolic solver, which is able to compare different kinds of arithmetic expressions containing symbolic variables, e.g., to determine that \li{n + 8} is greater than \li{n}.
-While this solver is not complete and does not rely on contextual information to refine the analysis, it is nevertheless sufficient to translate large case studies as described in Section~\ref{sec:casestudies}, and could be easily extended for further use-cases.
+While this solver is not complete and does not rely on contextual information to refine the analysis, it is sufficient to translate large case studies as described in Section~\ref{sec:casestudies}, and could be easily extended for further use-cases.